kshulgina/codetta/README.md

 ### Summary

-Now let's pull it all together by predicting the genetic code of the _Pycnococcus provasolii_ mitochondrial genome from scratch:
+Now let's pull it all together by predicting the genetic code of the _P. provasolii_ mitochondrial genome from scratch:

 	python codetta_download.py GQ497137.1 c --prefix examples/GQ497137.1
 	python codetta_align.py examples/GQ497137.1